Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/about-mesh.md

 ---
-title: "Intro to dbt Mesh"
+title: "About dbt Mesh"
+id: about-mesh
+sidebar_label: "About dbt Mesh"
 description: Getting started with dbt Mesh patterns
-hoverSnippet: Learn how to get started with dbt Mesh
 ---

-## What is dbt Mesh?

 Organizations of all sizes rely upon dbt to manage their data transformations, from small startups to large enterprises.
 At scale, it can be challenging to coordinate all the organizational and technical requirements demanded by your stakeholders within the scope of a single dbt project.